-Marine Radio Safety Service (MRSS) – is a time-saving, simplified service for boat owners offered by the Marine Rescue NSW and all boat owners are encouraged to join.
+Marine Rescue Radio Club – is a time-saving, simplified service for boat owners offered by the Marine Rescue NSW and all boat owners are encouraged to join.

 When a boat owner logs on for tracking, Marine Rescue NSW is required by Water Police and the State Rescue Board to obtain certain information.
 Members will already have this information recorded on a secure database and all that is required for each new log on are details of the new voyage or day trip.
 Personal information is kept confidential and accessible only by Marine Rescue NSW and Search and Rescue authorities, if the need arises.